modalitysystems/modalitysoftware-docs/TWAPerformance/armDeploy.md

      - **Deploy Initial Database** - Set to Yes on initial deployment, otherwise set to No.
      - **Deploy Code** - Deploy Teamwork Analytics Performance code.

-2. Read the Terms and Conditions, then click "I agree to the terms and conditions stated above" and click "Purchase" (this refers to the resources hosted on Azure, and is not a usage agreement for CreateTeam.)
+2. Read the Terms and Conditions, then click "I agree to the terms and conditions stated above" and click "Purchase" (this refers to the resources hosted on Azure, and is not a usage agreement for Teamwork Analytics Performance.)

 3. The notification bell will show the deployment in progress, the when complete click Go to resource group